Are you looking for ways to improve your coffee roasting? Troubleshoot problems? Learn more about those magical green beans?

 This free tool was created by home roaster, developer, and designer Ben McMahen to use himself – making it perfect for home roasters.
-It records your roast history and can also generate statistics.
+It records your profile history and can also generate statistics.
 It’s easy to view previous data points.

 If you’re looking for something a little more advanced than Roast Buddy, you can turn to Roastmaster.
 While not free, it is a cheap alternative and offers detailed analysis and tracking – assuming you’re using Apple products.
 You can record roast, bean, blend, and cupping data, and even connect it to a thermocouple.